 Bloggers are paid $25 per post, with a maximum of $100 per month.

 All published writing is property of NC Food, the blog for the North Carolina Folklife Institute (NCFI), and may be included in a future published collection.

 Writers are encouraged to promote posts published on the NC Food/NCFI site through social media by including links to the post.
 Writers may not submit posts being published by NC Food/NCFI for any “competing” publication, online or offline, during, and for six months after, the term of the contract.
-Writer may add each post he prepares to his personal blog six months after the NCFI has published it on the NCFOOD blog and will include an acknowledgement “reprinted by permission from the North Carolina Folklife Institute.
+Writer may add each post he prepares to his personal blog six months after the NCFI has published it on the NCFOOD blog.
 NCFI requests the courtesy of an included acknowledgement “reprinted by permission from the North Carolina Folklife Institute.”